ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 (Num n) + (Num m) == (Num n+m)
 ```

-There are many ways to construct this operation in Haskell, but we will use a lifting function that will allow us to define any operation in `AE` using an operation from Haskell:
+There are many ways to construct this operation in Haskell.
+Let's use a lifting function that will allow us to define any operation in `AE` using an operation from Haskell:

 ```haskell
 liftNum :: (Int -> Int -> Int) -> AE -> AE -> AE